DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/01-09 Meeting Script.md

 - Goals for the first month:
+	- Completely figure out EXACTLY how we want the game to play.
+Right now, with the gameplay gardens we have, we have an IDEA of what we want, but it still doesn't represent exactly how we want the game to play in terms of pace and feel.
+	- Finish the enemies (models, animations, AI, features)
 	-
 - Play the game in front of the rest of the group
 - Re-affirm what the problems with the game are (especially for the people who didn't read the announcement)